asartalo/self_host_fonts/README.md

 # shfonts

-Command line tool to download and use fonts from third-party font hosts for self-hosting.
+Command line tool to download fonts from third-party font hosting sites for self-hosting.

 ## Installation